jlenz27/PlacesIHaveVisted/README.md

 _If you have any issues running this program or wish to contact me please email me at John.lenz29@gmail.com_

 Copyright (c) 1/06/2023 John Lenz(s)

+Test:
+Describe: placesBeen()

+Test: "it should add a contact."
+Code:
+function PlacesBeen(locations, timeOfYear, landmark, notes) {
+  this.locations = locations;
+  this.timeOfYear = timeOfYear;
+  this.landmark = landmark;
+  this.notes = notes

+Expected Output: PlacesBeen {locations: 'ohio', timeOfYear: 'December', landmark: 'stadium', notes: 'it was cold'}